Alternate History Sports

 Canadian International Hockey Association

-Hello everyone, thanks to this forum.
-It got me inspired to do my own junior hockey league.
-I hope you all enjoy it as I present to the Canadian International Hockey Association.
+Hello everyone, Thanks to this forum, I was inspired to start my own junior hockey league.
+I hope you all enjoy it as I present the Canadian International Hockey Association.

 The Birth of the CIHA